 We’ve broken down the most important features that any high quality digital piano should offer, along with what to look out for.
 We’ve highlighted the features that beginners should look for and take advantage of, while there’s a section for experienced players and how to rate advanced pianos for their needs.

 And below, please check out our helpful interactive table below to compare some of the top digital pianos on the market against one another:

 A high quality piano will have sound specifications and features that will ultimately make the difference of which instrument you purchase.
 In any setting, sound quality is important because it effects a performance in a positive or negative way.
 When you’re looking to buy a digital piano, here are some sound specifications to consider:

 - Speaker system

 - Maximum polyphony

-Below, please take a look at some of the best-selling high quality digital pianos currently available for sale on Amazon:
+Below, please take a look at some of the best-selling high quality digital pianos currently available for sale online:

 High quality pianos have a minimum of two speakers, and hopefully have some built-in on the device.
 If you’re a performer and you need to be heard, you want speakers that will be loud and clear.
 To get specific, all speakers have an approximate wattage that will ultimately determine how crisp and clear your sound will be.
 Low-grade digital piano speaker systems typically have a wattage of around 5, while higher quality pianos will feature two speakers of at least 10-15 watts.
 If you’re trying out a digital piano and the sound is fuzzy with static or too sharp for the human ear, this is a low quality piano and it will not last long.